softonic/helm-workshop/00-exercises/02-specificity/README.md

 ```

 ## Issue 1
-Create a new values file to override application name with `mycustomhpa`.
+Create a new values file to override hpa metadata name with `mycustomhpa`.

 *HINT:* Check helm syntax and use `-f` option.